skatejs/skatejs/README.md

 This allows you to specify which attributes you want to listen to and will call the specified function when:

-- A processed element is inserted with the corresponding attribute already on it.
+- The is inserted with the corresponding attribute already on it.
-- The corresponding attribute is added to the processed element.
+- The corresponding attribute is added to the element.
-- The corresponding attribute is updated on the processed element.
+- The corresponding attribute is updated on the element.

 The third form gives you more granularity and flexibility, and is the same form that the example component at the top takes: